patricklemmer/myFlix-Angular-client/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-<p>The objective of this project is...<br><br>...to build the client-side for an application called myFlix based on
-its existing server-side code (REST API and database), with supporting documentation and using Angular.</p>
+The objective of this project is...<br><br>...to build the client-side for an application called myFlix based on its existing server-side code (REST API and database), with supporting documentation and using Angular.

 <p align="right">(<a href="#top">back to top</a>)</p>